Unphased Wrinkles: Estimating cloth elasticity parameters using a frequency-based loss: Related Work

-\textbf{Differentiable Simulation and System Identification} has been investigated in recent research \cite{liang2019differentiable, qiao2020scalable} to infer material parameters from observations \cite{gradsim21, strecke2021_diffsdfsim, hu2019chainqueen, du2021diffpd}.
-Another topic of focus has been bringing real objects into the virtual world using sparse observations and interaction of the object with its environment \cite{weiss2020correspondence, veo}.
+\textbf{Differentiable simulation \& system identification} has been researched \cite{liang2019differentiable, qiao2020scalable} to infer material parameters from observations \cite{gradsim21, strecke2021_diffsdfsim, hu2019chainqueen, du2021diffpd, stuyck2023diffxpbd}.
+Differentiable simulation has been successfully used to control contact-rich cloth simulation \cite{li2022diffcloth} as well as to recover simulation-ready assets from real data \cite{li2023diffavatar, Wang_2023_CVPR}.
+A Bayesian differentiable cloth framework to estimate cloth materials from limited data is presented by Gong~et~al.~\shortcite{Gong_Bayesian_2024}.
+Another topic of focus has been to bring real deformable objects into the virtual world using sparse observations and interaction of the object with its environment \cite{weiss2020correspondence, veo}.

 \textbf{Cloth simulation} has been a topic of research in computer graphics for many decades.
 Starting from the earlier work \cite{baraff1998large}, many improvements have been proposed to increase accuracy, stability and performance \cite{muller2007position, liu2013fast, bouaziz2014projective, macklin2016xpbd, overby2017admm, stuyck2018cloth}.